 In a blender or large mixing bowl, combine all the cake ingredients.
 Mix thoroughly.

 In a separate bowl, combine the streusel ingredients and mix with your hands or a fork until crumbly.

-Line a 8x5" pan with parchment paper or lightly grease with coconut oil.
+Line a 8x5" glass dish (or a standard loaf pan works too) with parchment paper or lightly grease with coconut oil.

 Spread half of the cake batter into the bottom of the pan (it will be a very thin layer).